 The University of Tennessee Research Foundation is a legally separate, tax-exempt organization supporting the University of Tennessee.
-The foundation has 7 voting directors and 3 nonvoting directors.
-Because the university's board of trustees approves and funds the foundation's administrative budget, the foundation is considered fiscally dependent on the university, and there is a financial benefit/burden relationship between the two entities.
+The foundation bylaws provide for the board to consist of 7 voting directors and 3 nonvoting directors.
+Because the university's board of trustees approves and funds the foundation's administrative budget, the foundation is considered fiscally dependent on the university, and there is a financial benefit/ burden relationship between the two entities.
 Therefore, the research foundation is considered a component unit of the university and is discretely presented in the university's financial statements.